Entry of women to Sabarimala: December 2018

 The fifth hartal took place on 11 December 2018.
 Bharatiya Janata Party called this hartal in the Thiruvananthapuram District of Kerala.
 It was in response to the alleged police action against the march organised by Bharatiya Janata Yuva Morcha on 10 December 2018.

 A 49-year-old man committed suicide in front of the protest site on 13 December 2018; afterward, BJP called for another statewide hartal.
 It was the sixth hartal invoked by BJP on Sabarimala issue since the beginning of the Mandalam Makaravilakku pilgrim season at Sabarimala.
 The BJP alleged that the man was an Ayyappa devotee who had immolated himself in protest against the restrictions imposed by the Kerala government at Sabarimala.
 The police maintained that the man had committed suicide for personal reasons and his dying declaration did not mention Sabarimala.

-On 26 December, thousands of Ayyapa devotees, mainly women, took part in Ayyappa Jyothi, an event organised by Hindutva groups to protest the Supreme Court verdict.
+On 26 December, thousands of Ayyappa devotees, mainly women, took part in Ayyappa Jyothi, an event organised by Hindutva groups to protest the Supreme Court verdict.
 In some places, the participants at the event were attacked by activists from the Communist Party of India and Democratic Youth Federation of India.
 In response, Kerala Police arrested 16 people who allegedly planned the attacks.
 Cases are also filed against 1400 people who took part in the Ayyappa Jyothi event.

 As a counter protest, women supporting the Supreme Court verdict formed a human chain called Vanitha Mathil (Women's Wall), which stretched across the state of Kerala.
 Around three to five million women participated in the event.
 Vanitha Mathil was organised by the state government.